AlexanderMatveev2908/asp-job-application-tracker/README.md

 If you’ve set up the **Nginx reverse proxy** (see section above), it will automatically route these internal ports behind a single HTTPS entrypoint (port 443).

-This way, your local Kubernetes environment behaves just like your development setup — URLs stay consistent and you don’t need a separate `PY_ENV=kind` or `NEXT_PUBLIC_ENV=kind` mode.
+This way, your local Kubernetes environment behaves just like your development setup — URLs stay consistent and you don’t need a separate `ENV_MODE=kind`.

 ---